 Those in Western Australia have the acclaimed Margaret River to explore.
 Pick up your Perth car rental and head about 280km south to Margaret River, home to 20 percent of Australia’s premium wines.
 Take advantage of the area’s beaches and forests by staying at the Riverview Tourist Park and making it your base.
 Xanadu winery is a popular and picturesque place to start, with an award-winning restaurant and sweeping views.

-In NSW the Hunter Valley is considered the grand old daddy of wine regions – and it’s only two hours from Sydney in your NSW car rental.
+In NSW the Hunter Valley is considered the grand old daddy of wine regions – and it’s only two hours from Sydney.
 Lindemans, McGuigan, and Wyndham Estate are just some of the famous labels to be explored.

 Across the water, Tasmania’s Tamar Valley is home to some of Australia’s premium cool-climate wines and over in New Zealand, wineries are one of the country’s most popular tourist attractions.
 Northland, Nelson, Hawkes Bay and Marlborough are some of the popular wine districts just ripe for exploration.